 top of page

-The ability to just do and get things done
+Being able to just get things done

-Compared to 5 years ago (or even 15 years ago), perhaps the biggest difference is that the mindset that one takes into any job, any role, any engagement.
+Perhaps the biggest difference is that the mindset that one takes into any job, any role, any engagement.

 1. Never take on a job purely because of money.
 This might be one of the most important starting points in terms of getting the right mindset.
 Money is of course important but the experience of taking on the engagement should enable you to grow as a person, forge new relationships, learn new things that you never knew before, and naturally add to your professional credentials.
 To add on: Never switch jobs solely because the pay on the other side is higher.
 The "intangible assets" that you give up from making that move might cost you a lot more in the future.